 The Trough of Sorrow: Productivity Will Drop First

-The journey: confidence falls before it rises.
+The curve: confidence falls before it rises.
 The trough is not failure—it's the necessary passage to mastery.

 This is exactly the wrong response.
 The trough is not a sign of failure.
 It's a sign of learning.